Australian Netflix Ranked 5th Lowest Globally [May 2021 Updated]

 The epic comedy series FRIENDS is available on Netflix globally except for in 5 countries, Australia, America, Austria, Germany, and New Zealand.
 The company acquired global rights to Seinfeld and Friends however, the local rights are under STAN.

 Coming to Breaking Bad, the series that had audiences all over the world go crazy, is also not available in Australia and New Zealand only.

 Australia also misses out on series like Doctor Who, Lost, The West Wing, and Twin Peaks.

 So which countries have the best libraries?
 It’s definitely not the United States that we know now!

-It is surprising to find out that in terms of quality content, The South Korean Netflix 144 Oscar and Emmy titles out of its 4000+ titles.
+The South Korean Netflix 144 Oscar and Emmy titles out of its 4000+ titles.
 Next best comes in the Swiss Netflix library with 85 Oscar and Emmy titles!

-Of course, judging a library just based on awards is not the most correct parameter, some shows touch you deeply and everyone has a different taste.
+Of course, judging a library just based on awards is not the most correct parameter.
+Some shows touch you deeply and everyone has a different taste.

 And we really have no clue what’s up with Netflix showing Lost in Japan and South Korea only!

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?